helloworldpark/local-hough-line-cpp/README.md

 # local-hough-line-cpp

-A simple idea to detect more realistic lines using Hough Transform and testing locality.
+Demo of a simple idea to detect more realistic lines using Hough Transform and testing locality.

 ## TL;DR